ipbrennan90/PiMotions/docs/part2.md

 Once sync completes, go to web app at `localhost:80` in your browser.
 Click the button to "Turn Motion Detector On".
 You should see events start to come in.
 You can watch the events in your developer console.
 (In Chrome, you can open the console by going to the Chrome menu in the top right of your browser window (the three dots) > More Tools > Developer Tools).

 You should see a green box appear on the screen.
-The green means we've detected motion, and the size represents the number of pixels changed (at this point, 30).
+The green means we've detected motion, and the size of the box represents the number of pixels changed (at this point, 30).

 ![Code Example 5](./images/motion-sent.png)